Before getting started

 - Help you to collate appropriate evidence where required to support your case.

-The service is delivered by drop-ins, appointments, email and phone.
+The service is delivered by email and over the phone.
 We also undertake other activities and events to develop awareness of student rights and responsibilities to ensure you are as happy and health as possible during your time in Aberystwyth.

 To get in touch to discuss all of your options, including what support is available to you, please contact us using any of the methods below: